-- (a) TRANSVERSE STRENGTH.
-Wood poles shall withstand the transverse and vertical loads assumed in rule 252, A and B, 1 to 4, inclusive, without exceeding at the ground line for unguyed poles, or at the point of guy attachment for guyed poles, the appropriate allowable percentages of their ultimate stress given in table 20. - (b) LONGITUDINAL AND DEAD-END STRENGTH.
-The longitudinal and dead-end strength of wood poles shall be such that they will withstand the appropriate longitudinal loading specified in rule 252, C, without exceeding, at the ground line for unguyed poles or at the point of guy attachment for guyed poles, the following percentages of the applicable ultimate fiber stress given in table 19.
+(a) Transverse Strength.
+Wood poles shall withstand the transverse and vertical loads assumed in rule 252, A and B, 1 to 4, inclusive, without exceeding at the ground line for unguyed poles, or at the point of guy attachment for guyed poles, the appropriate allowable percentages of their ultimate stress given in table 21.

+(b) Longitudinal and Dead-End Strength.
+The longitudinal and dead-end strength of wood poles shall be such that they will withstand the appropriate longitudinal loading specified in rule 252, C, without exceeding, at the ground line for unguyed poles or at the point of guy attachment for guyed poles, the following percentages of the applicable ultimate fiber stress.